-Yes, before entering the Academy Yes, since entering the Academy No, have not experience ced a.
-Sexually touched you (for example, intentional touching of genitalia, buttocks, [breasts if you are a woman]), or made you sexually touch them? \times b.
-Attempted to make you have sexual intercourse, but was not successful? \boxtimes \boxtimes \boxtimes c.
-Made you have sexual intercourse? \boxtimes \times \boxtimes d. e.
-Attempted to make you perform or receive oral sex, anal sex, or penetration by a finger or object, but was not successful?
-Made you perform or receive oral sex, anal sex, or penetration by a finger or object? \boxtimes
+Yes, before entering t he A cade my Yes, since entering the A cade my No, have not experience ced a.
+Sexually touched you (for example, intentional touching of genitalia, buttocks, [breasts if you are a woman]), or made you sexually touch them? b.
+C. Made you have sexual intercourse? \boxtimes X \boxtimes d. perform or receive oral sex, anal sex, or penetration by a finger or object, but was not successful? \boxtimes e.
+Made you perform or receive oral sex, anal sex, or penetration by a finger or object? \times \boxtimes mation (for examp pa.
+7,7 = 4 = 1 = 1 = 1